DataDog/documentation/content/en/security/cloud_security_management/guide/jira.md

 To create a Jira issue for one or more resources impacted by a misconfiguration:

-1. On the [Misconfigurations explorer][1], select a misconfiguration.
+1. On the [Misconfigurations Explorer][1], select a misconfiguration.
 2. Under **Resources Impacted**, select one or more resources.
 3. On the **Actions** dropdown menu, select **Create Jira Issue**.
 4. Choose whether to create a single issue or multiple issues (one issue for each resource).
+5. Select a Jira account.
-5. Select the Jira project you want to assign the issue to.
+6. Select the Jira project you want to assign the issue to.
-6. Select the issue type from the available options.
+7. Select the issue type from the available options.
+Depending on the issue type, you may be required to enter additional information.
-7. Click **Create Issue**.
+8. Click **Create Issue**.

 You can also create a Jira issue from the standalone issue side panel.

-1. On the [Misconfigurations explorer][1], set the Group By filter to **Resources**.
+1. On the [Misconfigurations Explorer][1], set the Group By filter to **Resources**.
 2. Select a resource.
 3. On the **Misconfigurations** tab, select a misconfiguration.
 4. Click **Create Jira Issue**.
+5. Select a Jira account.
-5. Select the Jira project you want to assign the issue to.
+6. Select the Jira project you want to assign the issue to.
-6. Select the issue type from the available options.
+7. Select the issue type from the available options.
+Depending on the issue type, you may be required to enter additional information.
-7. Click **Create Issue**.
+8. Click **Create Issue**.

 After you create the issue, a link to the Jira issue is displayed on the side panel.
-You can create additional Jira issues for the same resource.

 [1]: https://app.datadoghq.com/security/compliance